-Trackcare is all about connecting mountain bike riders and bushwalkers with the care, maintenance and construction of Hobart’s great tracks and trails.
+Trackcare is all about connecting mountain bike riders, bushwalkers, trail runners and rock climbers with the care, maintenance and construction of Hobart's great tracks and trails.

 Run by the City of Hobart's Bushcare program, Trackcare volunteers learn trail building skills and help look after our amazing bushland tracks on kunanyi / Mount Wellington and in the mountain's foothills.